 In the culture tracking survey, we explored the relative salience of these two ways of understanding unity.
-We found that, when asked to choose between statements reflecting these two ways of thinking, about 65 percent of all participants typically chose the more forward-looking understanding (ranging from 68 percent in August 2020 to 62 percent in November 2020 and February 2021, with other months in between the two numbers).
-In most months, a higher percentage of Democrats than Republicans endorsed the forward-looking understanding over the regressive one, though in February, 61 percent of Republicans endorsed this view compared to 58 percent of Democrats (Figure 17).
+We found that, when asked to choose between statements reflecting these two ways of thinking, 65 percent of all participants chose the more forward-looking understanding.
+Moreover, 64 percent of both Democrats and Republicans endorsed the forward-looking understanding over the regressive one (figure 16).

-The level of endorsement of the forward-looking understanding of unity is higher than we would have expected based on peer discourse sessions, in which the balance between the regressive and inclusive mindsets appeared more even.
+The level of endorsement of the forward-looking understanding of unity is higher than we would have expected based on peer discourse sessions, where the balance between the regressive and inclusive mindsets appeared more even.
 This may be a product of the way the survey question was worded-specifically the phrase "new ways of working together."
 Americans have long valued progress as an ideal, and we suspect that Americans' generic preference for "new" ways of doing things compared to "old" (i.e., outdated) ways of doing things may be driving some of the preference for the forward-looking statement of unity in the survey.
 It is possible to endorse the survey's formulation of the forward-looking understanding of unity without having in mind a truly inclusive society that challenges and disrupts central parts of our existing social order.

-In peer discourse sessions that we are currently conducting (in April 2021), we are directly exploring these competing ways of thinking about unity and how they are playing out in the current context.
-We are using these sessions to confirm the finding that there are, in fact, two different understandings of social unity in circulation and to deepen our understanding of these mindsets and their relative salience.
+In upcoming research, we will look to better understand these competing ways of thinking about unity and how they are playing out in the current context.
+We will seek to confirm the finding that there are, in fact, two different understandings of social unity in circulation and to deepen our understanding of their relative salience.